-Eelke was born in Leeuwarden on July 8, 1788.
-At the age of 7, Eelke contracted an illness that made him deaf and he was sent to the Deaf and blind Institute in Groningen at the age of 11.
-Eelke stayed here until his 19th birthday.
-He received drawing lessons from G. de Stan and painting lessons from J.N.
+Eelke was born in Leeuwarden on July 8.
+1788.
+At the age of seven, Eelke contracted an illness that rendered him deaf and at the age of 11 he was sent to the Deaf Institute in Groningen.
+Eelke stayed here until he was 19 years old.
+Here, Eelke received drawing lessons from G. de Stan and painting lessons from J.N.
 Schoonbeek.
 He became an artist, draughtsman, restorer and drawing teacher.

-In 1816 Eelke left with a royal subsidy for Paris, from where Eelke started a hike to Auvergne, Martigny in Switzerland and Turin in Italy in 1818.
-Eelke also went to London, Haarlem and Amsterdam to study.
+In 1816 Eelke left with a royal grant for Paris from where, in 1818, he embarked on a foot journey to the Auvergne, Martigny in Switzerland and Turin in Italy.
+Eelke also went to London, Haarlem and Amsterdam for studies.

-After Eelke also became blind in 1835 he stopped painting, Eelke died on November 17 1839 in Leeuwarden.
-He is never married.
+After Eelke also became blind in 1835, he stopped painting.
+Eelke died in Leeuwarden on 17 November 1839.
+He never married.

 The work of Eelke Jelles Eelkema

-A masterpiece of Eelke Jelles Eelkema on your wall?
+A masterpiece by Eelke Jelles Eelkema on your wall?

-Do you want one of the masterpieces of Eelke Jelles Eelkema on your wall?
-Take a look at his paintings and choose your favorite painting in the desired size.
+Would you like to have one of Eelke Jelles Eelkema’s masterpieces on your wall?
+View his paintings and choose your favourite in the desired size.